 Introduction to Bacon & the Art of Living

 The story of bacon is set in the late 1800s and early 1900s when most of the important developments in bacon took place.
 The plotline takes place in the 2000s with each character referring to a real person and actual events.
 The theme is a kind of “steampunk” where modern mannerisms, speech, clothes and practices are superimposed on a historical setting.
 Modern people interact with old historical figures with all the historical and cultural bias that goes with this.
 What follows is a continuation of my quest to understand bacon curing and the art of living.
 As such, I change gears in this chapter to focusing on the “art of living.”
-In the story, I am writing as an old man from the 1960, but in reality I address matters right up into 2020s.
+In the story, I am writing as from the 1960s, but in reality, I address matters right up into the 2020s.

 The Art of Living: Sketches to Understand Ourselves and Others

 Over the years I have written letters to my kids telling them what I learn and about my experiences.
 They followed my quest to produce the best bacon on earth through these monthly communications.
 When I returned home I found that they kept every letter.
 When they were here last December, they gave me the draft of a book where they are including every letter.
 They even contacted Dawie and Oscar, who both sent them my letters.
 They asked me to write the introduction to every county and the “Union Letters,” as they called the letters I sent them from Cape Town.